University of Wisconsin–Madison Hodags: 1990–1999

 In 1991, the UPA College Championship was held in Madison at the University Bay Fields on campus with tournament organizer Brad Wendt which was the first national ultimate tournament held locally (though many UPA club and college Regionals had been hosted prior); this Nationals served as inspiration to the Madison community to grow ultimate frisbee.
 Brad Wendt tried to host 1992 UPA College Nationals in Madison, but the bid request was denied.
 Recent Disconsin alumni Jim Stearns, future WHHoF inductee Samson Sackett, and future WHHoF inductee Brad "Zeus" Wendt are part of the group that starts the local disc organization (LDO) MUFA (Madison Ultimate Frisbee Association) which hosts the 1993 WFDF WUCCs (World Ultimate Club Championships) with a Masters Division at the end of July, hosting 83 teams from 17 countries included over 1,500 players and 100 staff with games at 20 full-sized fields for over 500 games at the University Bay Fields and finals at Warner Park with a 2,500-seat stadium in Madison.
 This was the first Worlds ultimate tournament to be hosted on US soil.
 The organizers fronted the money to finance the tournament.
-The organizers were vested in hosting WUCCs because this gave them an auto bid into the tournament and an opportunity to compete at an elite international level for the first time.
+The organizers were vested in hosting WUCCs because this gave them an auto bid into the tournament and an opportunity to compete at an elite international level for the first time; Madison was represented by Anything Cheesy in the Open Division and Mud in the Women's Division.
 The tournament was complete with concessions, medical tents, and an "Ultimate Village" (modeled after the Olympic Village) utilizing the Lakeshore Dorms along with a comprehensive recap in the October 1993 UPA Newsletter.
 This event harkens to Andrew Klein's call in a 1982 UPA Newsletter for an "Ultimate World Cup."
 MUFA also starts a local ultimate frisbee recreation league in the same year with organization by John Huggett (who also played a role in hosting WUCCs); today, MUFA hosts over 3,500 local ultimate players in multiple divisions across all seasons and has one of the largest ultimate frisbee summer leagues in the world.
 WUCCs and MUFA league motivate the beginnings of local high school ultimate frisbee teams that act as pipelines to the UW-Madison Ultimate Frisbee programs, particularly Madison West High School with longtime coach John Huggett and Vel Phillips Memorial High School with longtime coach and future USA Ultimate Youth Director Dan Raabe over the next two decades; for example, the first major Junior Division tournament in the Central Division was hosted in 1993 and won by West High School.
 Samson Sackett was one of the main promoters of high school ultimate in Madison and greater Wisconsin in these early years which helped develop the local pipeline of ultimate players for UW-Madison.